 It can be tempting to pack all things for all eventualities for your cruise, especially if you are travelling with young children.
 Experienced cruisers know that many of these items are actually readily available on board, so they leave them at home.
 These include a buggy, which can easily be organised in advanced, and toiletries, which are found in each cabin.
 Leaving these out of your luggage will give you extra space to buy souvenirs on the ship or in your favourite ports.

 The items that really are a good idea to bring along though are a tux for the men or a formal dress for the women.
-Gala night really is one of those special cruise experiences and you will certainly want to look the part.
+Elegant nights really are one of those special cruise experiences and you will certainly want to look the part.

 4. Plan your time